There is no denying I’ve been feeling pretty stressed, although the last couple of days I’ve been feeling really good again. Yay.

 You need something positive when you’re feeling anxious.
 I started listening to inspiring talks on YouTube and motivational videos whilst doing chores.
 That way I felt productive which enabled me to feel less stressed and I was lifting my mood too.

-If you’re into law of attraction then an Abraham-hicks sasm!x is great.
+If you’re into the law of attraction then an Abraham-hicks sasm!x is great.
 Albeit totally weird, but somehow it works to cheer me up.
-I find myself giggling at bits I relate too and other bits I’m like WTF is she talking about, but I notice shifts in my mood after listening to various Abraham-Hicks sasm!x videos on YouTube.
+I find myself giggling at bits I relate to and other bits I’m like WTF is she talking about, but I notice shifts in my mood after listening to various Abraham-Hicks sasm!x videos on YouTube.

 2) Write It All Down

 Writing down everything on your mind and brain dumping on paper (or simply on your phone) does wonders for getting things off your chest.
-Sometimes we just need to it get it all out.
+Sometimes we just need to get it all out.
 Once upon a time, people used to keep diaries.
 People tend not to these days and we probably should.
-There is something very therapeutic about letting in all out, completely unfiltered.
+There is something very therapeutic about letting in all-out, completely unfiltered.
 Just for you.